 EASO support to Greece

-Following a request made by the Greek government, in February 2011, EASO agreed to support Greece with its establishment of the new Asylum Service, First Reception Service, Appeal Authority, and reception in general and reduction of the backlog via the deployment of experts from the different EU Member States via the so‑called ASTs.
+Following a request made by the Greek government, in February 2011, EASO agreed to support Greece with its establishment of the new Asylum Service, First Reception Service, Appeal Authority, and reception system in general as well as with the reduction of the backlog via the deployment of experts from the different EU Member States via the so called ASTs.
 The first phase of EASO support to Greece ended in March 2013.
 Following a request made by the Greek Government in early 2013 for further support, EASO continued to support Greece until December 2014.
 In this second phase EASO supported Greece via the deployment of ASTs, which provided training on nationality establishment (in close cooperation with Frontex) and support on EU funding, support on the collection and analysis of statistical data and support in the field of COI.

 EASO support to Bulgaria

 EASO and Bulgaria signed on 17 October 2013 an Operating Plan which provided for EASO support to Bulgaria, until September 2014, in a number of areas, such as: identification and pre-registration of mixed migration flows; registration of asylum seekers and referral of unaccompanied minors and vulnerable persons to the appropriate asylum procedure; supporting the asylum decision process; providing Country of Origin Information; delivering core training in EASO Curriculum Modules for newly hired staff and; offering expertise on the absorption of emergency financial support to Bulgaria under EU Funds (SOLID Programme).
 Following a request made by the Bulgarian government in October 2014 for further support, EASO continued to support Bulgaria until June 2016.
 As outlined in the Special Support Plan, EASO currently focused on institutional capacity building, quality assurance mechanisms and responding to the special needs of vulnerable groups.

 See the Press Release (OP), the Stock-taking report and the Press Release (SSP).